Magnus Miller Murray: Pittsburgh politics

 Murray began politics as an understudy to his uncle, area judge and political insider William Wilkins.

 Under Murray's mayoral administration, the Western Terminus of the Pennsylvania Canal was completed along the Grant Street corridor of the city.
 Murray was the first of a handful of Pittsburgh mayors to serve two non-consecutive terms in office, having to cede control of the mayor's office to Matthew B. Lowrie from 1830 to 1831, before regaining his mayoral powers.

 Honors

-Mayor Magnus Murray's son, James Butler Murray, President of the First Exchange Bank of Pittsburgh is remembered in the naming of Murray Avenue in Pittsburgh's Squirrel Hill neighborhood.
+Murray's son, James Butler Murray, President of the First Exchange Bank of Pittsburgh is remembered in the naming of Murray Avenue in Pittsburgh's Squirrel Hill neighborhood.

 Membership

 Member of The Society of the Cincinnati as the oldest male heir of Commodore Alexander Murray.

 Other

 His daughter, Julia N. Murray, married politician John V. Le Moyne.
 Murray is an ancestor of actress Julie Bowen.